Xu-lab-Evolution/Great_duckweed_popg/README.md

 The scripts were written mainly using bash, Perl, Python and R, and calculations were done in an x86_64 GNU/Linux cluster.
 Please modify the running environment accordingly.

 <h2> How to start </h2>
-Before running the scripts, please download the raw data and store the "data folder" in the same directory where you put the "scripts" folder, like this:
+Before running the scripts, please download the raw data and store the "data" folder in the same directory where you put the "scripts" folder, like this:

 <ul>